maxgalli/SingleHiggsCombinations/README.md

 For questions about this repository, contact Massimiliano Galli.

-For questions about the DHI tools, see the [inference repository](https://gitlab.cern.ch/hh/tools/inference).
+For questions about the Combine Workflow, see the [combine_workflow repository](https://gitlab.cern.ch/cms-analysis/general/combine_workflow).